Inez-y/2800-2024410-DTC08/README.md

 ## Project Description
-Our team is developing ReciPT, a daily food and recipe managing app that helps reduce food waste by suggesting healthy reicpes using available ingredients in your refrigerator and pantry.
+Our team is developing ReciPT, a daily food and recipe managing app that helps reduce food waste by suggesting healthy recipes using available ingredients in your refrigerator and pantry.

 ## Technologies
 ### Front-end: